|The national grid cannot keep up with solar projects popping up to feed growing manufacturing activity Photo: Le Toan |

 The lesson is that renewable energy projects need to be integrated into electricity grids that are capable of managing new complexities such as unpredictable and intermittent supply and more distributed power generation.
 Grid operators will also need to expand and modernise their infrastructure to ensure the reliability, efficiency, and security of electricity supply.

-Dang Trung Kien, chairman of industrial developer Truong Thanh Vietnam Group, said his company decided against investing in the two provinces and was currently building three solar projects in other localities in Vietnam.
+According to Financial Times, Dang Trung Kien, chairman of industrial developer Truong Thanh Vietnam Group, said his company decided against investing in the two provinces and was currently building three solar projects in other localities in Vietnam

-“There is a mismatch between planning for solar power projects and that for transmission infrastructure,” he said.
+“There is a mismatch between planning for solar power projects and that for transmission infrastructure,” he quoted by Financial Times.

 With energy demand projected to increase by more than 10 per cent annually in the next five years and required power capacity to double, the government is moving forward to develop renewable energy sources to ensure energy security and address the growing power demand.